Why should retailers involve conversational commerce within their digital strategy?

 In addition, voice offers an easy way to collect customer feedback.
 Listening the customer during the voice experience and collecting feedback can be used also for the employee training to leverage customer experience.
 As conversational technologies provide a comprehensive overview of the customer, it not only ensures consistency across channels but also empowers employees to have a consistent understanding of the customer.
 Another point to note is the ability of conversational technologies specifically voice to authenticate the customer for web and mobile channels.

 In summary, retail enterprise workflows will be transformed to deliver excellent employee and customer experiences with the power of conversational technologies.

 As a result of all these, Gartner recommends the CIOs of the retail commerce companies to lead the teams to;

 1- redesign the operations and workflows by involving the conversational technologies within their strategies

 2- improve customer service by addressing the needs that conversational AI can improve the service and increase customer loyalty

 3- evaluate conversational technologies, considering the overall shopping experience of the customer

 4- have conversational technologies on the agenda while building the digital workforce strategy, involving the physical stores as well

-5- focus on involving chatbots and virtual assistants to augment store associates in terms of accessing the knowledge base
+5- focus on involving chatbot and virtual assistants to augment store associates in terms of accessing the knowledge base

 6- use pilots to understand the results and always involve CHRO within conversational AI projects